 If yes, then try to build up the portion of vegetables gradually.
-An easier way for you to take in a mountain of nutrients from vegetables is to make them into smoothie.
+An easier way for you to take in a mountain of nutrients from vegetables is to make them into a smoothie.

-Shove greens like baby spinach, collard greens and/or kale into a blender.
+Shove greens like baby spinach, collard greens and baby kale into a blender.
 Then throw in some of your favorite fruits like orange, banana, watermelon or honeydew etc and blend them together into a smoothie.

 Oh, please add also a tablespoon of coconut oil into the mix.
-This will make your smoothie even more powerful in fighting acne.
+This super food will make your smoothie even more powerful in fighting and preventing acne.